RiverHawks Scholar Program FAQs

 Students will submit an application form (pdf).
 Complete application forms will be reviewed by the RiverHawks Scholar Application Committee.
 See (link) for complete guidelines per the application information.

-Students are encouraged to re-apply for the next academic year if not accepted for the 2018-2019 year.
+Students are encouraged to re-apply for the next academic year if not accepted for the current year.
 Dates for next application period will be available soon.

 What type of housing will be available?

-For the 2021 - 2022 academic year, RiverHawks Scholar Program students will be located in Cobb Hall, our newest housing choice.
+RiverHawks Scholar Program students will be located in campus housing, our newest housing choice.

 What class choices will be available to RiverHawks Scholar Program students?